reactjs/react.dev/beta/src/content/apis/react/useLayoutEffect.md

 * The code inside `useLayoutEffect` and all state updates scheduled from it **block the browser from repainting the screen.** When used excessively, this can make your app very slow.
 When possible, prefer [`useEffect`.](/apis/reac/useEffect)

+---

+## Troubleshooting {/*troubleshooting*/}

+### I'm getting an error: "`useLayoutEffect` does nothing on the server" {/*im-getting-an-error-uselayouteffect-does-nothing-on-the-server*/}

+The purpose of `useLayoutEffect` is to let your component [use layout information for rendering:](#measuring-layout-before-the-browser-repaints-the-screen)

+1. Render the initial content.
+2. Measure the layout *before the browser repaints the screen.*
+3. Render the final content using the layout information you've read.

+When you or your framework uses [server rendering](/apis/react-dom/server), your React app renders to HTML on the server for the initial render.
+This lets you show the initial HTML before the JavaScript code loads.

+The problem is that on the server, there is no layout information.

+In the [earlier example](#measuring-layout-before-the-browser-repaints-the-screen), the `useLayoutEffect` call in the `Tooltip` component lets it position itself correctly (either above or below content) depending on the content height.
+If you tried to render `Tooltip` as a part of the initial server HTML, this would be impossible to determine.
+On the server, there is no browser and no layout!
+So, even if you rendered it on the server, its position would "jump" on the client after the JavaScript loads and runs.

+Usually, components that rely on layout information don't need to render on the server anyway.
+For example, it probably doesn't make sense to show a `Tooltip` during the initial render.
+It is triggered by a client interaction.

+However, if you're running into this problem, you have a few options:

+1. You can replace `useLayoutEffect` with [`useEffect`.](/apis/react/useEffect) This tells React that it's okay to display the initial render result without blocking the paint (because the original HTML will become visible before your Effect runs).

+2. You can [mark your component as client-only.](/apis/react/Suspense#providing-a-fallback-for-server-errors-and-server-only-content) This tells React to replace its content up to the closest [`<Suspense>`](/apis/react/Suspense) boundary with a loading fallback (for example, a spinner or a glimmer) during server rendering.

+3. You can display different components on the server and on the client.
+One way to do this is to keep a boolean `isMounted` state that's initialized to `false`, and set it to `true` inside a `useEffect` call.
+Your rendering logic can then be like `return isMounted ? <RealContent /> : <FallbackContent />`.
+On the server and during the hydration, the user will see `FallbackContent` which should not call `useLayoutEffect`.
+Then React will replace it with `RealContent` which runs on the client only and can include `useLayoutEffect` calls.

+4. If you synchronize your component with an external data store and rely on `useLayoutEffect` for different reasons than measuring layout, consider [`useSyncExternalStore`](/apis/react/useSyncExternalStore) instead which [supports server rendering.](/apis/react/useSyncExternalStore#adding-support-for-server-rendering)